Logo - Life.Understood.

 If the “External Reset” is about the world’s systems, the Internal Reset is about the self as a system—one that must be stabilized, recalibrated, and consciously rebuilt.

-Pathway 1: The Gateway of Awakening
+Pathway 1: The Experience of Awakening

 For those navigating the disorientation of seeing differently.